-Points are earned based on the percentage of indoor water demands met with non-potable water: Ten points are earned for >75%.
+9.6.1 ALTERNATE WATER SOURCES FOR INDOOR USES 9.6.1.1 Use non-potable water for indoor purposes.
+Maximum = 10 points or N/A Points are earned based on the percentage of indoor water demands met with non-potable water: Ten points are earned for >75%.
 Eight points are earned for >50 to ≤75%.
 Six points are earned for >25% to ≤50%.
 Three points are earned for ≥15% to ≤25%.
 No points are earned for <15%.
-Not applicable where the authority

-having jurisdiction prohibits the use of alternate water sources for

-indoor applications.

-9.6.1.2 One of the following systems is at least 80% pre-plumbed 2 points

-(pipes and valves) during construction:
+Not applicable where the authority having jurisdiction prohibits the use of alternate water sources for indoor applications.
+9.6.1.2 One of the following systems is at least 80% pre-plumbed (pipes and valves) during construction: 2 points Graywater; Reclaimed water; Recycled water; Stormwater; AND/OR Rainwater.
+Pre-plumbed systems are marked or otherwise identified as such.

-Graywater;

-Reclaimed water;

-Recycled water;

-Stormwater; AND/OR

-Rainwater.

-9.6.2 ALTERNATE WATER SOURCES FOR NON-DOMESTIC FOR NON-POTABLE USE

-9.6.2.1 Where applicable, use alternate water source(s) to replace potable water for one or more of the following purposes but not limited to:
+9.6.2 ALTERNATE WATER SOURCES FOR NON-DOMESTIC FOR NON-POTABLE USE 9.6.2.1 Where applicable, use alternate water source(s) to replace potable water for one or more of the following purposes Maximum = 12 points or N/A but not limited to: Points are earned where alternate water source(s) are used to supply a • 9.6.2.1.1: Cooling Towers; percentage of annual makeup water